El Triunfo, Michoacán

-El Triunfo de San Miguel is located in the northern part of the Mexican state of Michoacán and belongs to the Municipality of Numaran, located approximately 20 km from La Piedad de Cavadas and 3.5 km from Numaran over a paved road.
+El Triunfo de San Miguel is a village located in the northern part of the Mexican state of Michoacán and belongs to the Municipality of Numaran, located approximately 20 km from La Piedad de Cavadas and 3.5 km from Numaran over a paved road.

 The main economy of El Triunfo is derived from agriculture, livestock and small amounts of commerce.
 In 1995 the population was estimated to be 747 inhabitants.
 El Triunfo has a long history of sending migrant workers to the United States dating back to the Bracero Program.
 The population of El Triunfo tends to swell during the months of September and December when many of its citizens who live and work in United States return for the Fiesta De San Miguel.